TIBCOSoftware/TCSTK-Cloud-CLI/docs/tasks/export-live-apps-case-type.md

 ### Description:
 > Export the details of a Live Apps Case Type

 This task lists the LiveApp cases and allows to export the description file of one of the cases in JSON.
-This is useful for development in your cloud starter and create Typescript models from them for example.
+This is useful for development in your cloud application and create Typescript models from them for example.

 The following properties in the cloud properties file are being used: